taybro23/AboveBoard_MS4/README.md

 Above Board is an e-commerce site used for educational purposes, and I have focused on Skateboarding for the theme of my project.

-You’ll find the essential products you’d need to start or continue skating, from complete decks, trucks and wheels, to t-shirts, hats and skate shoes.
+You’ll find all of the essential products you’d need to start or continue skating, from complete decks, trucks and wheels, to t-shirts, hats and skate shoes.
 The Help & Guidance section provides information on how to start skating, useful links and more!

 [Back to Contents](#table-of-contents)